scverse/scvi-tools/docs/installation.rst

 .. _Miniconda: https://conda.io/miniconda.html

 2. Install PyTorch_.
-If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scVI runs much faster with a discrete GPU.
+If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scvi runs much faster with a discrete GPU.

 .. _PyTorch: http://pytorch.org

-scVI installation
+scvi installation
 ~~~~~~~~~~~~~~~~~~

-Install scVI in one of the following ways:
+Install scvi in one of the following ways:

 Through conda::